aragon/AGPs/AGPs/AGP-ScoutDAO.md

   - More projects shipping from NestDAO
   - Cheaper and faster than monolithic Flock proposals

+More details can be found in the [ScoutDAO draft document](https://github.com/scout-dao/dao/blob/master/scoutdao-draft.md).

 ## Recipient information

 Organization (if any)